Mussels in Coconut Chile BrothBy Marge Perry & David Bonom

 Unsweetened coconut milk

-- Heat the oil in an Anolon Vesta Cast Iron 5-Quart Round Dutch Oven over medium.
+- Heat the oil in a cast iron Dutch oven over medium.
 Add the shallot, bell pepper and Fresno chilies and cook, stirring occasionally, until slightly softened, about 3-4 minutes.
 Stir in the garlic and ginger and cook until fragrant, stirring, about 1 minute.
-Add the brown sugar, fish sauce and salt; cook, stirring, until sugar dissolves, about 30 seconds.
-Add the coconut milk and lime juice, bring to a simmer and cook 2 minutes.
-Add the mussels, cover, and cook, stirring occasionally, until the mussels have opened, about 6-8 minutes.
-Discard any mussels that haven’t opened.
-Stir in the cilantro.
+Add the brown sugar, fish sauce and salt

 - Divide the mussels and broth among 4 bowls and serve with crusty bread.